 April – April is one of the primo months for tarpon.
 We do a lot of live bait fishing locally around Islamorada.
 Some years the fishing in the backcountry is very good at this time too.
 The tarpon migration is in full effect with plenty of large tarpon mixed in.
 The guys who sell bait are usually selling every day at this point and have bait consistently.
 Some of the best live bait bridge fishing is at this time.
 The bite can be red hot many days during April.
 Most guides in town will be tarpon fishing every day during April, and it is one of the busiest months for the evening trips too.
 April has been some of my best tarpon numbers some years.
 Though it can still sometimes be fairly windy, and occasionally you get a late cold front but it is unlikely.
 April is usually a month I recommend though overall for tarpon fishing, and it is one of our busiest months for them.
 Half days or full days will work, half days we fish the bridges and local channels, full days gives you the option of fishing the backcountry for tarpon too… which sometimes may be better.

-July – July can be just as good as June though the business is usually starting to slow down a little bit.
+July – July is similar to june, however the tarpon often are in much more predictable patterns and ‘settled in’ to the summer time conditions.
+Though the business is usually starting to slow down a little bit.
 I myself still fish a fair amount in July, especially since the tarpon fishing can still be very very good.
 With the good fishing and having a lot of it to myself, July is one of my favorite months to fish for tarpon.
 Some will tell you it’s gotten too hot though that just isn’t true.
 If you make the far runs as I like to do into the everglades the day time fishing can be red hot this time of year.
 Evening trips are still productive fishing crabs or even dead bait, usually the live mullet fishing isn’t quite as good as it is in the spring.
 Sometimes even going after dark is a good bet at this time especially to beat the heat.
 Though pilchards, if you can find them, can work wonders especially during the daylight hours around the local bridges and channels.
 But for me I am usually dialed in on my full day backcountry fishing for tarpon at this time.
 Many of the migrating tarpon have moved on in July, so we don’t catch as many 100+ lbers, but many in the 30 to 80 lb range.
-Usually the bait guys are done for catching and selling live mullet at this time, but if you are someone like me that primarily tarpon fishes I am still catching them in them in the backcountry.
-3/4 or full days are recommended and early departures as well.
+Usually the bait guys are done for catching and selling live mullet at this time, but if you are someone like me that primarily tarpon fishes I am still catching them daily in the backcountry.
+3/4 or full days are recommended and early 6 AM departures as well.

-August – August can still be very good for tarpon fishing in the everglades.
-Though it usually isn’t quite as consistent as July.
+August – August can still be very good for tarpon fishing in the everglades, though it usually isn’t quite as consistent as July.
 The weather is usually nice and calm which is for me probably the most important factor for good tarpon fishing.
 Also there aren’t many other boats on the water to worry about so you get the place all to yourself usually.
 Some years I’ve had very good fishing all through August, other years it comes and goes in spurts.
 But overall I still like August a lot, probably more so than the early spring due to the nice weather.
 The local fishing can still be OK especially in the evenings but by this time many guides including myself are a little burned out so we aren’t doing too many evening trips any more.
-3/4 or full days recommended, and early departures as well.
+3/4 or full days are recommended for myself, and early 6 AM departures as well.
 Much of the fishing I do this time of year is further back in the Everglades, so a full day is even better.

-September – September is always a slow month in the Keys and always my least busy.
+September – September is always a slow month in the Keys and one of my least busy.
 However the conditions can be very good for tarpon fishing still, as barring a hurricane it’s usually fairly calm and warm.
-The other nice thing is you have the place all to yourself and often you won’t see another boat on the water.
+The other nice thing is you have the place all to yourself and you won’t often see another boat on the water.
 Though even the resident fish this time of year can be more hit and miss.
 I’m usually not fishing very much at this time, so usually if we do go I don’t always have that ‘day to day’ knowledge that I have earlier in the season when I’m fishing 5 to 7 days a week.
 So if we tarpon fish sometimes we are just having to go fish areas and see what’s there, put some time in, and hope for the best.
 Some times we may get lucky and find hungry fish in the first place we stop, other times you may have to check multiple areas.
 So obviously having time helps… I would recommend a full day if you are serious about it.
+I’ve had some of my best tarpon fishing of the year in September certain years, and others… it’s been a grind.

 October – October can be very good for tarpon fishing as we usually get the ‘fall bait run’ going on.
 Many tarpon are starting to make their way back south as it’s cooling off further north.
 It’s not as consistent as the spring run… some years we get lots of bait and tarpon going crazy crashing them in the everglades.
 Other years the bait just doesn’t push this far down and you don’t see all that crazy action.
 But it is usually still fairly good conditions and things have cooled off just a hair from the dead heat of summer.
 Some years I’ve had some of the best tarpon fishing of the year in October.
 It’s busier then September, but still fairly slow.
 I like fishing this time of year and it’s usually a good shot at getting a tarpon, and sometimes some larger fish can be showing back up too before the winter.
 3/4 or full days usually recommended, though if bait is around locally sometimes you can have good local bridge/channel fishing and do a half day… but my routine is usually more in the everglades so I’ll usually recommend a longer trip to do that.

 November – November is usually not a great month for tarpon fishing, but sometimes its OK.
-We usually start to get some cold fronts and wind which tarpon do not like.
-Though not always… If it is still warm and summer-like conditions, tarpon are possible.
-I’m not usually fishing for them a whole lot though, so similar to September if you want to go it may be a bit of looking around and just trying areas.
-I would usually not book a trip in advance really focused on tarpon at this time, but if you are OK with targeting other thins and perhaps trying tarpon for part of the day if conditions look good, that’d be a better idea.
+We usually start to get some cold fronts and northerly wind which tarpon do not like.
+Though not always… If it is still warm and summer-like conditions, tarpon are possible and there will always be a few residents around.
+I’m not usually fishing for them a whole lot though as we are often doing more backcountry mixed bag stuff, so similar to September if you want to go it may be a bit of looking around and just trying areas.
+I would usually not book a trip in advance really focused on tarpon at this time, but if you are OK with targeting other things and perhaps trying tarpon for part of the day if conditions look good, that’d be a better idea.

 So there you have it that is my run down, month to month, of the best months for tarpon fishing season in Islamorada.
 Obviously booking a trip ahead of time you just can’t predict many of the conditions such as wind, temperature, whats happening with the bait and fish migrations, etc… Though one thing you can also know ahead of time is moon phases.
 I don’t particularly like full moons for tarpon fishing, especially during the daylight hours.
 I think the fish sometimes gorge themselves at night and can be very finicky during the day.
 Though not always… but if you are planning your trip months in advance, this is the one other thing that you can have a little control over.
 Try to avoid it.